jpremmel/bakery/README.md

 # _Pierre's Bakery_

-#### _A console application for calculating the price of bread and pastries at a fictional bakery, 27 Sept 2019_
+#### _A console application for calculating the price of bread loaves and pastries at a fictional bakery, 27 Sept 2019_

 #### By _**Jacqueline Remmel**_